pvanallen/esp32-getstarted/docs/usingwifi.md

     >>> import webrepl_setup

-This will setup your password, and once connected to WiFi, you can go to:
+This will setup your webrepl password, and once connected to WiFi, you can go to:

 http://micropython.org/webrepl